Life Insurance For Mums 2026 Prices

 A family with the terrible misfortune of losing its mum would have to pay at least £28,000 per year in childcare support to make up for the care she would have provided.

 Losing a parent is a life-changing event for a child, let alone losing two.
-It is hard to think about such things, but the truth is that 1 out of 20 children loses one or both parents whilst still being full-time students.

 The pain of losing a parent cannot be erased quickly; only time can heal it.
-Fortunately, the financial implications of such a terrible loss do not have to be added to the already harrowing grief.
-It is better to be prepared for such eventualities.
-Having your finances in place will provide much-needed relief to your partner.
+Fortunately, the financial implications of such a terrible loss need not be added to the already harrowing grief.

-Simply, to take care of your family.
-To make sure they are taken care of if something happens to you.
 If you purchase a whole of life insurance or term insurance and the payments are made each month, you will make sure that your family is provided for when you are no longer around.

-Whole of life insurance for mums lasts for the whole of your life, and a term insurance plan lasts for a set amount of time, around 25 years.
-Your family can put money towards the children’s future but also alleviate the cost of paying professionals to do the work and any tasks you used to do as a mum.
+Your family can put money towards the children’s future, but also alleviate the cost of paying professionals to do the work and any tasks you used to do as a mum.

 Dealing with Life Insurance Changes after Divorce

 Most breakups aren’t easy to deal with.
-It’s even more complicated when that relationship was steady for years and involved a mortgage, joint finances, joint life insurance policies, children, and Wills.
-It’s a lot for any parent to deal with, but it must be done.
+They’re even more complicated when the relationship was steady for years and involved a home mortgage, joint finances, joint life insurance policies, children, and Wills.

-When the dust settles, and you’re ready to separate your finances, you must know what you can and can’t do.
 What you cannot do on a joint life insurance policy after you’ve separated is keep it.
 The only exception is if you have a “separation benefit”.

 life insurance for new mums

-Changing your policy may change the pricing
+Changing your single mum life insurance policy may change the pricing

-The premiums will likely reflect that because a joint policy is being changed to a single policy.
-It may drop in price because, theoretically, the risk to the insurer is halved by removing someone from the policy.
-But, then again, the income level being insured will also be different.
+It may drop in price because, theoretically, the insurer’s risk is halved when someone is removed from the policy.
+But then again, the insured’s income level will also differ.

 Can you take out a single additional policy on your ex-husband or ex-wife?

-To take out an affordable life insurance or critical illness cover policy on someone else, it is required for them to have a financial association with you.
-In the case of divorce, that may not be the case, but it will be if child maintenance payments are involved.
+To take out an affordable life insurance or critical illness cover policy on someone else, it is required that they have a financial association with you.

-Other situations where taking out a life insurance for mum’s policy following a divorce or the dissolution of a civil partnership is when spousal maintenance payments (known in Scotland as a Periodical Allowance) are in place.
+Other situations where taking out a life insurance for mum’s policy following a divorce or the dissolution of a civil partnership are when spousal maintenance payments (known in Scotland as a Periodical Allowance) are in place.

 If an ex-spouse makes regular payments to you towards living expenses or a repayment mortgage, there would be a financial interest to ensure those payments with some type of life insurance policy.